 Luckily, I came to my senses before I even left town.
 While standing at the gas pump, the little wise man in my head emerged to ask:

 Getting gas so I can get out of town.

-So I can have lunch with a friend 1, drive to meet my sister, cook a bushel of crabs at her house, and get back home in time to serve them to some friends.
+So I can have lunch with a friend ((Israel Galindo is one of my favorite people.
+You can find him here.)), drive to meet my sister, cook a bushel of crabs at her house, and get back home in time to serve them to some friends.

 “And this upsets you?”

 What?
 No. It doesn’t upset me.
 Those are some of my favorite things.